prowler-cloud/prowler/README.md

 ./prowler.sh
 ```

-2 - For custom AWS-CLI profile and region use
+2 - For custom AWS-CLI profile and region use:

 ```
 ./prowler.sh -p custom-profile -r us-east-1